Berry484/Matsalg/README.md

 </div>

-**✨ Overview**
+## ✨ Overview

-I created Matsalg.no at age 17 as part of a high school entrepreneurship project.
-This was my first larger software project, and since I was very new to programming, the codebase is a bit shitty.
+I created **Matsalg.no** at **age 17** as part of a **high school entrepreneurship project**.
+This was my first larger software project, and since I was very new to programming, the codebase is quite shit.

-During the semester, the app attracted over 1,600 users.
+During the semester, the app attracted over **1,600 users**.
 I developed the entire application myself.

-Matsalg.no is a food marketplace app that enables farmers to sell products directly to their customers through the platform.
+**Matsalg.no** is a **food marketplace app** that enables farmers to sell products directly to their customers through the platform.
 Key features include:

-Real-time chat powered by WebSockets
+- **Real-time chat** powered by WebSockets

-User authentication via Firebase, supporting email, phone, Google Sign-In, and Apple Sign-In
+- **User authentication** via Firebase, supporting email, phone, Google Sign-In, and Apple Sign-In

-A scalable marketplace, stress-tested with over 100,000 listings without performance issues
+- A **scalable marketplace**, stress-tested with over 100,000 listings without performance issues

-This project shows my ability to design, implement, and deploy a full-stack mobile application independently, even as a beginner.
+This project demonstrates my ability to **design, implement, and deploy a full-stack mobile application independently**, even as a beginner.

 <br/>